LiamJCates/Programming-Notes/Programming Methods/Fundamentals/Constructs/Declarations/Declaration.md

+Declarations vs. definitions
+It’s important to understand the difference between declarations and definitions because these terms will be used precisely throughout the book.
+Essentially all C and C++ programs require declarations.
+Before you can write your first program, you need to understand the proper way to write a declaration.
+A declaration introduces a name – an identifier – to the compiler.
+It tells the compiler “This function or this variable exists somewhere, and here is what it should look like.”
+A definition, on the other hand, says: “Make this variable here” or “Make this function here.”
+It allocates storage for the name.
+This meaning works whether you’re talking about a variable or a function; in either case, at the point of definition the compiler allocates storage.
+For a variable, the compiler determines how big that variable is and causes space to be generated in memory to hold the data for that variable.
+For a function, the compiler generates code, which ends up occupying storage in memory.
+You can declare a variable or a function in many different places, but there must be only one definition in C and C++ (this is sometimes called the ODR: one-definition rule).
+When the linker is uniting all the object modules, it will usually complain if it finds more than one definition for the same function or variable.
+A definition can also be a declaration.
+If the compiler hasn’t seen the name x before and you define int x;, the compiler sees the name as a declaration and allocates storage for it all at once.

 a declaration is a language construct that specifies properties of an identifier: it declares what a word (identifier) "means".
 Declarations are most commonly used for functions, variables, constants, and classes